TheOneric/CR-Fixes/Readme.md

 This plugin attempts to add some functions to the crunchyroll webpage, that I felt were direly needed.
 Like **toggable autoplay**, so you can read the comments at the ned of the video without being interrupted by a redirect. **A dark mode** so you can watch your animes alone and in the darkness without burning your eyes.
 All options can be disabled, so they do not conflict with your already existing customisations.
-In fact, most of what this extension does, can also be achieved by utilisng several other extensions and user scripts already available.[^1](In fact the darktheme provided here is a modification of tholinka's dark crunchyroll plugin, which can be found here: https://github.com/tholinka/Dark-Crunchyroll-Plugin)
+In fact, most of what this extension does, can also be achieved by utilisng several other extensions and user scripts already available. [^1](In fact the darktheme provided here is a modification of tholinka's dark crunchyroll plugin, which can be found here: https://github.com/tholinka/Dark-Crunchyroll-Plugin)
 The exception of this is toggable autoplay; which I couldn't find anywhere else.
 And the **(still WIP)** hierachical subtitle language selection.
 So that you can define selection orders like:
 `German (German) -> English -> Spanish (Spain) -> Off`
 and the first of these languages available will be selected.